Asiful030/ULAB-Smart-Lost-and-Found-System/README.md

 # ULAB-Smart-Lost-and-Found-System
-This is app for ULAB students where they can find their lost items easily
+This is a app for ULAB students where they can find their lost items easily